-The kidneys are two bean-shaped organs, which are each about the size of your fist.
+The two kidneys are bean-shaped organs, each about the size of your fist.
 They are located at the back of your abdomen, on either side of your spine.
 The kidneys work like a filter, getting rid of extra fluid and waste material in the blood.
 When your kidneys lose the ability to filter and clean the blood, the fluid and waste can build up and poison the body.
 This is called kidney (renal) failure.

 When the kidneys can no longer clean the blood, dialysis may be needed.The most common form of dialysis is called hemodialysis.
 In hemodialysis, blood from an artery in your arm flows through a thin plastic tube to a machine called a dialyzer.
 The dialyzer filters the blood, working like an artificial kidney, to remove the extra fluids and waste from the blood.
 The cleaned blood then flows out of the machine through another tube placed into a nearby vein in the same arm.
 Most people have 3 dialysis sessions every week.
 Each session lasts about 3 or 4 hours.

 What is a vascular access site?

 Before you can begin hemodialysis, there needs to be a way to remove the blood from the body (a few ounces at a time) and then return it.
 Your arteries and veins are usually too small, so surgery is done to create a vascular access site.

 There are 3 kinds of vascular access sites:

 A fistula (also called an arteriovenous fistula or A-V fistula) is made by joining an artery and a vein under the skin in your arm.
 When the artery and vein are joined, the pressure inside the vein increases, making the walls of the vein stronger.
 The stronger vein can then receive the needles used for hemodialysis.
 An A-V fistula usually takes 3 to 4 months to heal before it can be used for hemodialysis.
 The fistula can be used for many years.

 An arteriovenous fistula or A-V fistula.
 Source: National Institutes of Health (NIH)